Clergy

 Suggested supply rates are as follows:

-Sunday Mass with a sermon: £75, plus Mass offering and travel expenses
+Sunday Mass with a sermon: £100, plus Mass offering and travel expenses

-All weekend Masses including sermons and confessions: £150, plus Mass offering and travel expenses
+All weekend Masses including sermons and confessions: £200, plus Mass offering and travel expenses

-A weekday Mass: £40, plus Mass offering and travel expenses
+A weekday Mass: £50, plus Mass offering and travel expenses

-A funeral Mass: £100, whatever is normally paid to the priest by the undertaker, to a minimum of £100 plus travel expenses
+A funeral Mass: £200, whatever is normally paid to the priest by the undertaker, to a minimum of £200 plus travel expenses

 Parish Credit Card

 Parish priests may wish to have a parish credit card.
 The current product available is called the Corporate Card.
 This is issued by HSBC and the balance is settled by automatic monthly debit from the linked parish bank account.
-To receive a parish credit card please contact Maggie Wares E: coopa@abdiocese.org.uk
+To receive a parish credit card, please contact Maggie Wares; E: coopa@abdiocese.org.uk.

 All receipts for purchases undertaken using the parish credit card should be stored in the parish office for six years like any other financial records of the parish.
 These should be available to the parish bookkeeper and finance committee and should be filed with the credit card statements for inspection by the Diocesan auditors.
+The parish credit card must not be used for the priest's personal expenditure.
+It should not be used to withdraw cash from the ATM or branch.

 Claiming for Travel Expenses